 Installation Using Manual Method

-This article explains the steps and commands necessary to install the Edge local service manually.
+This article explains the steps and commands necessary to install the Coda service manually.

 Note